Avoiding accidental fires in the home

 The top causes of accidental fires in the home are:

-- cooking or cooking appliances (cookers, ovens, hotplates, grill pans, deep fat fryers, microwaves and toasters)
+- cooking or cooking appliances (including cookers, ovens, hotplates, grill pans, deep fat fryers, microwaves and toasters)

-- electricity supply or other electrical equipment and appliances (plugs, lighting and cables, washing machines, dishwashers and tumble dryers)
+- electricity supply or other electrical equipment and appliances (including plugs, lighting and cables, washing machines, dishwashers and tumble dryers)

-- smoking or smoking-related materials (cigarettes, matches and lighters)
+- smoking or smoking-related materials (including cigarettes, matches and lighters)

 Fires from cooking and cooking appliances can be avoided by: